Frequently Asked Questions

 Final stage – Offers made to successful candidates

-» What kind of activities will be involved in the skills assessment centre?
+» What kind of activities will be involved in the SESLHD virtual assessment centre?

-The skills assessment centre will involve a few activities designed for you to demonstrate your skills in a range of areas, such as communication, team work and analysis of information.
-Some of the activities will be completed in a group setting and some will be undertaken individually.
+The SESLHD virtual assessment centre will involve a few activities designed for you to demonstrate your skills in a range of areas, such as communication, team work, critical thinking and analysis of information.
+These activities are planned for the week commencing 21 September 2021.

 » Where can I get more information?